The How and Why of Plant-centric eating

 Your pantry is the backbone of your kitchen.
 The quality of the staples in your pantry are reflected in the meals that you prepare and serve.
 My goal is to get you to transition away from pre-packaged and/or processed food-like substances, commercially raised fruits and vegetables of suspect origin, industrially produced oils, highly refined sugars, and grains and flours with little or no nutritional value.
 Many of these foods have been treated with agricultural chemicals and industrial solvents, and they have been stripped of any nutritive value, including vitamins and minerals, fiber and flavor.
 These foods do not contribute to your health and well-being, and they are bad for the planet.

-Think of this as a journey, and by this I mean that it does not have to happen overnight.
+Cooking and eating vibrantly is an amazing journey, and by this I mean that it does not have to happen overnight.
 A terrific first step is to get rid of anything "white" - white sugar, white flour.
 Force your self to move on.
 Stock your pantry with delicious and nutritious alternatives - fill your shelves with intact grains (quinoa, millet, buckwheat, farro) and rices, new flours, heirloom legumes, nuts, and seeds.
 Once you're in the groove, it doesn't take any more effort to shop and cook with these ingredients.
 They are more and more readily available, and if you have to scour a bit to find something unique, it's all part of your new culinary adventure!

 - Cook at home as much as possible using fresh, local, seasonal, and sustainably grown ingredients.
 When you invest your time and energy in preparing your meals, you are almost always going to choose better ingredients than a commercial enterprise will use.
 You'll soon realize what really good, fresh food tastes like and then you'll realize how much better you feel!